pranavmulay18/pranavmulay18/README.md

 ![logo](GitHubBlue.jpg)
 <h1 align ="center">Hi There😉</h1>

 🚀 Hey GitHub Enthusiasts !
-Here is Sam From Planet Earth 🌏 How Are You Mate !
+Here is Pranav From Planet Earth 🌏 How Are You Mate !

 ## Languages & Tools
 <div align="center">